youssefEmadabd/ecommerce-basic/README.md

 # Available endpoints

-It is assumed you are running this server locally, thus the domain will be localhost running on port 5000
+If you are running the server locally, then the domain will be localhost running on port 5000 (`localhost:5000`)

 ## Users
 - Get `{{base_url}}/v1/users/` with `bearer token` in the headers